'I'll never stop asking why,' father of 2 Vaughan kids killed by teen driver tells sentencing hearing | CBC News

 In its closing submission, the defence asked for a maximum of two years of probation and a five-year driving prohibition, saying the teen is devastated by the incident and accepts responsibility.

-The Crown, meanwhile, says the accused should have known better, was familiar with the road and that his driving went beyond poor judgment.
+The Crown, meanwhile, says the teen should have known better, was familiar with the road and that his driving went beyond poor judgment.

 "The young person [has an] enormous responsibility for this crime," Crown prosecutor Sean Doyle told Justice David Rose.